 - Use a food processor (or a hand whisk).
 Turn it on and very slowly start to drizzle in the oil.

 - Using extra virgin olive oil may make the taste of your mayonnaise too strong.
-Try mild olive oil, avocado, macadamia, sesame, almond or walnut oil and discover what your favourite one is - it won't affect the net carbs content.
+Try mild olive oil, avocado, macadamia, sesame, almond or walnut oil and discover what your favourite one is - it won't affect the net carb content.

 - Keep pouring the oil until the mixture starts to look more like mayonnaise.
 Then, a slow steady stream of oil can be added.
 Keep the food processor on until it gets to a desired thickness.
 If the mayonnaise is not thick enough, add a bit more oil.